Protecting yourself against scammers

 Some tips for preventing phone scams are:

-- Don’t give access to your PC.
-Your internet provider would never ring you to tell you that you have a virus and that they need access to fix it.
-If you need to give somebody remote access to your PC, make sure that it’s somebody you can trust.
+- Don't give access to your computer.
+Your internet provider won't call you about a virus and ask for access to fix it.
+Only give remote access to someone you trust.

 For more information on phone scams, see Types of scam - Kent County Council